hjfitz/contentful-redis/README.md

 # Redis Cache for Contentful
-Redis cache for Contentful, built using the Sync API.
+> Redis cache for Contentful, built using the Sync API.

-By default, this library resolves all links to the deepest level by default.
+Contentful is a fantastic tool.
+It has a great API and fantastic SDKs.
+The only issue with it is that API responses can take up to 750ms!

+Caching all of your entries on your server means that not only do you have a quicker API response - you've also got a contentful backup on your server!

+## Features
+* Uses Sync API
+  * The preview API isn't supported by the Sync API!
+Delivery only.
+* Resolves deep contentful links on sync
+* On next sync, links are also resolved!

-## Usage
+## Prerequisites
-You'll need a redis store running.
+* Contentful Space/Access keys
+* A redis server

 #### Create the wrapper
 This has a syntax similar to the original Contentful JS client.